SherwinKhoo/frogger/README.md

 Improvements for the Future

 1. Time bar instead of a counter.
-2. New levels with additional assets.
+2. New levels with additional assets.woots
 3. Game "paused" at the start; start triggered by player.
 4. Multi-player or against an AI trained with machine learning (recursive algorithm?).